Last updated: ·Style & AI

 Style Playbook

-Oval face shape AI styling playbook — best hairstyles, glasses frames and makeup for oval faces
+Oval face shape AI styling guide — best hairstyles, glasses frames, beard styles and makeup for men and women with oval faces

 Oval is the face shape that gets described as "the most versatile" — and that's true, but also misleading.
 Versatile doesn't mean everything looks equally good.
 It means you have fewer hard constraints and more room to make choices that either genuinely flatter or subtly undermine your proportions.